Volunteering

 Connect with your local Volunteering community

-Start the New Year off right!
-Join us as we get together to help those in need at this CMG Gives Back event to distribute food at the Champion Food Pantry!
-We’ve created a great little community of Movie Group friends!
-Rather than see a movie this time, we’ll help “Create a better world” by helping serve people in need.
+Join us as we get together to get together to help those in need at this CMG Gives Back event!
+For this event, we’ll help prepare food, serve meals, assist residents, wash dishes and clean surfaces at Fath Mission – Grant Kitchen.
+We have a great little community of Movie Group friends so rather than see a movie this time, we’ll help “Create a better world” by helping serve those in need.
 Here are complete details and our plan for this event:

-IMPORTANT REMINDER: Our group will be providing the majority of the volunteers on this day so a firm RSVP count is essential.
+IMPORTANT REMINDER: Our group will be providing the all of the volunteers on this day so a firm RSVP count is essential.
 Please only sign up if you are certain you’ll be able to attend.
 If something unavoidable comes up, please update your RSVP no later than one week prior to the event.
-No shows or cancelations within 1 week of the event will mak you ineligible for future CMG Gives Back events.
+With very few exceptions, no shows or cancelations within 1 week of the event will not be eligible for future CMG Gives Back events.
 I appreciate your understanding as we try to ensure the agencies have the volunteers needed to provide the essential services they provide to the vulnerable population they serve.

-THANK YOU: This CMG Gives Back event provides an opportunity for YOU to get involved in helping others in our community!
-But the benefits go well beyond the help we give to others.
-Volunteering can provide a wide range of personal benefits, including positive effects on mental and physical health, reduced stress/depression/anxiety, increased happiness and improved purpose, life-satisfaction and personal well-being!
+THANK YOU: This CMG Gives Back event provides an opportunity for YOU to get involved in helping others!
+Benefits go well beyond the help we give to others.
+Volunteering provides a wide range of personal benefits, including positive effects on mental and physical health, reduced stress/depression/anxiety, increased happiness and improved purpose, life-satisfaction and personal well-being!
 Plus, the opportunity to get involved, connect with others and help those in need.

 PARTNER AGENCY: This event is hosted by Lutheran Social Services (LSS), which serves thousands of people in need each day in 27 Ohio counties by addressing the four core societal issues of food, shelter, safety and healing.
 LSS offers food through the LSS Food Pantries, housing and supportive services through LSS Faith Mission and LSS Faith Mission of Fairfield County homeless shelters, domestic violence services through LSS CHOICES for Victims of Domestic Violence, senior living and health care, affordable housing communities, and other services that uplift families and strengthen communities.

-Thanks for your help and look forward to seeing you there, Dan
+Look forward to seeing you there, Dan

 COUNT monthly event: Kitchen service at Van Buren Center's shelter